Please also visit my University faculty profile page for more information.

-In addition to my current research at OU and former research at NIST involving a spinor BEC and exotic spin states, I investigated highly excited states of cesium and rubidium atoms in Jim Shaffer's research group as part of my dissertation research.
+In addition to my current research at OU and former research at NIST involving spinor BECs and exotic spin states, I investigated highly excited states of cesium and rubidium atoms in Jim Shaffer's research group as part of my dissertation research.
 These so-called Rydberg atoms are exotic because the electron is extremely far away from the nucleus.
 This leads to many exaggerated properties.
-For example, using laser-cooling and trapping and photo-association, we created cold ultralong-range molecules of weakly-bound pairs of cesium Rydberg atoms with internuclear distances of several micrometers, and we showed that these exotic molecules are exquisitely sensitive to external electric fields [3,4].
+For example, using laser-cooling and trapping and photo-association, we created cold ultralong-range molecules of weakly-bound pairs of cesium Rydberg atoms with internuclear distances of several micrometers, and we showed that these exotic molecules are exquisitely sensitive to external electric fields [6,7].

-I am also always highly interested in the application of modern technologies such as field-programmable gate array (FPGA) technologies to atomic physics experiments.
+We are also always highly interested in the application of modern technologies such as field-programmable gate array (FPGA) technologies to atomic physics experiments.
 For example, a while ago, I designed and programmed a low-cost FPGA-based laser locking circuit using off-the-shelf parts and a Nexys-2 prototyping board .
 The VHDL source code is here.
 We recently designed a custom FPGA-based microwave source that we use in my research group at OU .